socialtables/react-user-tour/README.md

 #### `hideButtons`
 Boolean to disable the showing of next/back/done buttons.
 Set this to true if you want to insert your own buttons in the body.

+#### `hideClose`
+Boolean to disable the showing of the close text in the upper left of the component.
+Set this to true if you want to insert your own close functionality or if you would like to disable the ability for the user to prematurely exit the tour.

 ### Use